svaarala/duktape/doc/low-memory.rst

 RAM footprints for each type are discussed below.

-Ecmascript functions
+ECMAScript functions
 --------------------

-An ordinary Ecmascript function takes around 300-500 bytes of RAM.
+An ordinary ECMAScript function takes around 300-500 bytes of RAM.
 There are three objects involved:

 - a function template